Montana Supreme Court: Court composition and selection

 The Montana Supreme Court presently consists of a Chief Justice and six Associate Justices.
 The Montana Constitution provides for only four Associate Justices, but allows the Montana Legislature to increase the number of Associate Justices to six.
 Each justice is elected for an eight-year term in a statewide, nonpartisan election.
 The terms are staggered so that no more than two seats on the court are scheduled for election at the same time.
 When a sitting justice runs unopposed, voters cast a "yes" or "no" vote as to whether to retain them.
 If the seat on the court is contested, the top two vote-getters in the primary election are selected as the final candidates.

 Appointments

 If a vacancy occurs on the court during a term, it will be temporarily filled by an appointment process.
 The Judicial Nomination Commission submits a list of three to five candidates to the governor of Montana, who then must choose one from that list to appoint.
 If the governor fails to make a selection within thirty days of receiving the list, the Chief Justice or Acting Chief Justice makes the nomination.

 All appointments must be confirmed by the Montana Senate, though recess appointments serve on the court until the next session of the Senate begins.
 If the Senate fails to confirm the appointee, the seat on the court will remain vacant and the selection and nomination process restarts.
-If confirmed, the appointee serves only until the next general election, and if then elected, only serves the remainder of the unexpired term to which he was initially appointed.
+If confirmed, the appointee serves only until the next general election, and if then elected, only serves the remainder of the unexpired term to which they were initially appointed.